bot-by/slf4j-aws-lambda/readme.md

 ## Authors and acknowledgment

-- Replace the custom output to stdout with AWS LambdaLogger, the main idea from @igorakkerman's [jlib-awslambda-logback][]
+- Replace the custom output to stdout with AWS LambdaLogger, the main idea from @igorakkerman's [SLF4J/Logback Appender][awslambda-logback].

 ## License